The Best Floorstanding Speakers For 2025

 • No 5 way binding posts means you’re relegated to pin plugs

-Besides that, the T652 by Dayton is no doubt a great choice as well.
+Besides that, the T65 classic by Dayton is no doubt a great choice as well.

 If you’re into high end audio, then SVS is a name you’ll often come across.
 This is for good reason as the quality of the things that they put out often turn out well…quality!

-The dual 6.5 inch woofers give you a level of bass that often only seen with subwoofers while the 1 inch dome tweeter manages to make anything you throw at them seem downright lifelike.
+The 1 inch dome tweeter manages to make anything you throw at them seem downright lifelike.

-But since you likely won’t be moving these around too much, that shouldn’t be a long term issue.
+But if you likely won’t be moving these around too much, that may not be a long term issue.

 Pros